UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 title: How to create an SPN for Azure Stack Hub using PowerShell
 description: Learn how to create a service principal name (SPN) to manage your Azure Stack Hub using PowerShell
 services: azure-stack
-author: Chris Black
+author: cblack
-reviewer: rjarvis
+reviewer: wturner
-lastreviewed: 25/11/2020
+lastreviewed: 05/10/2021

 toc_rootlink: Users
 toc_sub1: How To